Forgiveness and Health

 - Blog Updates (4:35)

 - Just a reminder to everyone that on the weeks between podcasts, I write articles on my blog.
-I also host a weekly Paleo AIP Recipe Roundtable, which gathers together 10-20 new recipes from all the AIP bloggers.
-If you don’t want to miss out, subscribe to my weekly newsletter, which goes out once a week on Sundays.
+If you don’t want to miss out, subscribe to my weekly newsletter.
 Recent articles include 3 Myths About the Mind-Body Connection and The Difference Between Collagen and Gelatin.

 - The Importance of Apologies (5:42)